Firefighter Recruitment

 Recruitment process and timelines

-This process usually takes four to six months to complete and includes the following steps.
+This process usually takes two to three months to complete and includes the following steps.

-We will be accepting applications on our careers page and encourage everyone interested to apply.
+We will be accepting applications on our careers page - Firefighter - Paramedic or Mechanic and encourage everyone interested to apply.

 Candidates may register on their own at any time, and do not need to wait to be invited.
 The candidate is responsible for paying for the cost of this test.
 For details, please visit University of Alberta Firefighter Fitness Testing